 - Remove liquidity: Applied when you redeem your liquidity by returning an LP token.
 This can be applied to Trade transactions.

-Tax treatment for liquidity pool transactions
+Set liquidity pool transactions as non-taxable

 When treated as non-taxable: